Surprisingly, modern medicine has no distinctive philosophy!

 • Is there a need for a unified philosophy of medical science?
 The answer is definitely "yes."

-The philosophy of medicine must be a sub-branch of treatment, not philosophy as today.
+The philosophy of medicine must be a sub-branch of medicine, not philosophy as today.
 The philosophy of medicine must integrate conventional medicine with medicine for self-healing.

 Frequently asked questions and answers: